SEM9

 SEM9 is a professional esports organisation based in Kuala Lumpur, Malaysia.
-It has teams competing in PUBG Mobile, Call of Duty: Mobile, League of Legends, and League of Legends: Wild Rift.
-It also operates SEM9 Senai, an esports-themed hotel located in Senai, Johor, Malaysia.
+It was founded on 14 January 2020 by Kevin Wong Yew Joon, its current CEO.
+It has teams competing in PUBG Mobile, Garena Free Fire, League of Legends, and Sim Racing.
+It previously had teams competing in Call of Duty: Mobile and League of Legends: Wild Rift.
+The organisation also operates SEM9 Senai, an esports-themed hotel located in Senai, Johor, Malaysia.

-SEM9 acquired rival Malaysian esports organisation Berjaya Dragons on 16 November 2021.
-As part of the acquisition, SEM9 was given Berjaya Dragons' spot in the Pacific Championship Series (PCS), the top-level league for the game in Taiwan, Hong Kong, Macau, and Southeast Asia.
-The two organisations' League of Legends: Wild Rift rosters were also merged.

 Call of Duty: Mobile

 SEM9 finished third at the COD Mobile Championship 2021: Garena qualifier.